 Hermann von Hesse, Assistant Professor of African Art History, University of Illinois Urbana-Champaign

-Colleen Vasconcellos, Associate Professor of History, University of West Georgia
+Colleen Vasconcellos, Professor of History, University of West Georgia

 Jessica Krug